“Her children rise up and call her blessed;

 But then he immediately followed that with

-“Praise be to the LORD God, the God of Israel,
+“Blessed be YHVH God, the God of Israel,

 God frequently speaks of the praise that will come to Israel and His city of Jerusalem:

-“I have posted watchmen on your walls, O Jerusalem;
+“I have set watchmen on your walls, O Jerusalem;

-and give him no rest till he establishes Jerusalem
+And give Him no rest till He establishes

-at that time I will bring you home.
+At that time I will bring you back,

 The common thread between all of these is that each time mankind is praised, it is because of what God has done for them or because of their righteous acts.

-“Governors… are sent by him for the punishment of evildoers, and for the praise of them that do well” (1 Peter 2:14, KJV).
+“…governors… who are sent by him for the punishment of evildoers and for the praise of those who do good” (1 Peter 2:14).